RizaHKhan/cdk-for-laravel-deployment/README.md

 ## Ideas for other articles

-1. Create a manageed database within EC2 using the CDK (RDS alternative).
+1. Create a managed database within EC2 using the CDK (RDS alternative).
    - Should perform regular backups etc.